NickAzureDevops/DevOps-The-Hard-Way-Azure/README.md

 ![](images/uber.png) Thank you thomast1906 for creating this amazing guide :)

-Technologies consists: Azure, GitHub, Python, Terraform, Dockter , Kubernetes, CI/CD and Automated Testing
+Technologies consists: Azure, GitHub, Python, Terraform, Docker , Kubernetes, CI/CD and Automated Testing

 I did this by doing the following